 Beaune to Chagny via Santenay

-The best introductory day trip is to wander through lovely villages and towns down to Santenay along a very well designed bicycle path – Route des Grands Crus de Bourgogne - that only shares with small agricultural machinery.
+The best introductory day trip is to wander through lovely villages and towns down to Santenay along a very well designed bicycle path – Route des Grands Crus de Bourgogne – that only shares with small agricultural machinery.
 There are very few cars.
 You will pass through the villages of Pommard, Volnay, on to Meursault (for morning coffee) and thence to Santenay via Puligny-Montrachet (see lunch suggestion below).

 From Santenay you can proceed south till you meet up with the Canal Centre.
 Turn left onto D113a and left again onto the tow-path and ride into Chagny.
 There you can get yourself and your bike back to Beaune on the train for about €3.50.
 The bike in carriage is labelled ‘Velos’.
 You need to cross to the other side of the station from the road using either the pedestrian tunnel with steps or ride down the hill and bob under the rail bridge and up the other side.
 Don’t forget to stamp your rail tickets prior to boarding the train.

 A good place for lunch is the Cafe le Terroir in the main square in Santenay.
 Make sure you get there well before 1:45 pm or you will miss out.
 The phone number is 0380206347.
 This is open every day for lunch, but closed on Thursday and Sunday (and Wednesday in winter) for lunch (1200 noon to 1:45 pm) or dinner (7:00 to 9:30 pm).

 If you would like a reasonably-priced dining treat, book at the Restaurant Montrachet (rated 1-Hat by Michelin) for the menu de jour.
 At around €32 per head this is exceptional value.
 For bookings, phone 0380213006.
 This restaurant is located in Puligny-Montrachet.
 You could make this a part of your bike touring day, or head down in your hire car.